 Leaving a lasting summit legacy in Muskoka is the cornerstone of Canada's \$50 million G8 Infrastructure Fund, which aims to encourage short-term economic growth.
 The fund provided strategic investments in a variety of local infrastructure projects with a clear, long-term gain to the community.
-The expansion of the Huntsville community centre is just one example of how government-community partnerships can encourage input from diverse community groups to work together to build a multi-purpose, cross-generational sports complex and recreational facility for use long after the G8 leaders have left.
+The expansion of the Huntsville community centre is just one example of how government-community groups to work together to build a multi-purpose, cross-generational sports complex and recreational facility for use long after the G8 leaders have left.
 The construction of the building used the latest green technologies and practices, contributing to the Muskoka Summit's small carbon footprint.